peterhinch/micropython-async/README.md

 # 2. Version and installation of uasyncio

+As of 24th Dec 2018 Paul Sokolovsky has released uasyncio V2.2.
+This version is on PyPi and requires his [Pycopy](https://github.com/pfalcon/micropython) fork of MicroPython.

+I support only the official build of MicroPython.
+The library code guaranteed to work with this build is in [micropython-lib](https://github.com/micropython/micropython-lib).
+Most of the resources in here should work with Paul's forks (the great majority work with CPython).
+I am unlikely to fix issues which are only evident in an unofficial fork.

-The documentation and code in this repository assume `uasyncio` version 2.0.x, which is the version on PyPi and in the official micropython-lib.
+The documentation and code in this repository assume `uasyncio` version 2.0.x, the version in [micropython-lib](https://github.com/micropython/micropython-lib).
 This requires firmware dated 22nd Feb 2018 or later.
 Use of the stream I/O mechanism requires firmware after 17th June 2018.

 See [tutorial](./TUTORIAL.md#installing-uasyncio-on-bare-metal) for
 installation instructions.